velezj/family-rpg-1/march-2021/scenes/scenes.md

 1. Get to Beggarsbottom
    - picture of travel and smalltalk with Mary
-   - assets: scenery
+   - assets: scenery DONE

 1. Get invited to stay with Mary for sleep
    - picture of beggarsbottom town
-   - asset: town scenery
+   - asset: town scenery DONE

 1. Find empty/closed Adventurer's Guild
    - picture of guild (done) and dialogue about demon lord and the guild call.